jenneracostadiaz/wallet-backend/README.md

 The seeders will create:

 - A default user (email: test@example.com, password: password) and 5 random users
+- 8 common currencies (USD, EUR, GBP, JPY, CAD, AUD, CHF, CNY)
 - 5 income categories and 12 expense categories for each user
-- 4 accounts for each user with different initial balances
+- 4 accounts for each user with different initial balances (all in USD by default)
 - Various transactions including monthly salary, random expenses, and transfers between accounts

 ## Examples